AzimoLabs/Review-Reporter/README.md

 ## Setup

+##### Config
-All you need to do in order to make Review-Reporter works for you is to fill config file with proper values of your project.
+All you need to do in order to make Review Reporter works for you is to fill config file with proper values of your project.

 ```css